Thomas Zwijsen

-Thomas Zwijsen is a Dutch/Belgian (Flemish) classical acoustic and heavy metal guitarist.
+Thomas Zwijsen is a Dutch/Belgian (Flemish) guitarist.
 He is known for his arrangements of Iron Maiden (and a selection of other artists') songs for classical guitar both on YouTube since 2007 and with his 2013 and 2014 albums "Nylon Maiden", "Nylonized" and "Nylon Maiden II".
 Since 2011, he has worked closely with ex Iron Maiden and Wolfsbane frontman Blaze Bayley, co-composing Bayley's 2012 album The King of Metal and 2013 released Russian Holiday EP.
 In 2015, he released an album in Flamenco/fusion style consisting entirely of his own compositions, entitled "Divide & Unite".

 He has toured extensively both with Blaze, as a solo performer and since 2013 with the Master Guitar Tour, bringing him across Europe, South America and to Dubai.
 Thomas is particularly popular on YouTube, having reached more than 28.7 million views and 132.000+ subscribers as of 2020.
 This is a significant amount of traffic, considering his genre.

 Biography

-Thomas Zwijsen started taking music lessons at age nine.
+Thomas Zwijsen was born on 25 April 1988 in Antwerp, Belgium.
+He started taking music lessons at age nine.
 During his teens he studied Classical Guitar at several conservatories in Belgium and the Netherlands.
 He also played in a local band called Sarcadia.

 From 2007, Zwijsen began creating YouTube videos.
 His main focus was making arrangements of Iron Maiden songs for classical guitar.
 He also made arrangements of Dream Theater and Deep Purple songs, to name a few.
 These videos gained in popularity, leading to over six million hits and 27,000 subscribers as of March 2015.

 Due to his online popularity, Thomas was inspired to create a solo album with 11 of his Iron Maiden arrangements, called Nylon Maiden.
 He collaborated closely with drummer Nathanael Taekema and Edgetip Studio in Arnhem, Netherlands.
 Later, he attracted interest from former Iron Maiden and Wolfsbane frontman Blaze Bayley, who performed guest vocals on "The Clansman".
 This co-operation led to Thomas joining Blaze during his composition and production process for the 2012 album The King of Metal, and its subsequent tour.
 Additional musicians on the Nylon Maiden album were Anne Bakker (violin), Nathanael Taekema (drums) and Tony Newton (Voodoo Six, bass).

 The King of Metal tour with Blaze Bayley took him across Europe and further cemented an ongoing musical relationship with the singer.
 This led to a subsequent European acoustic tour featuring only Blaze and Thomas, later developing into a world tour for 2013 in which Zwijsen would open with a Nylon Maiden set list, followed by a full acoustic Blaze show afterwards.
 Anne Bakker (violinist) was also present for the Brazilian leg of the tour.

 Supporting his 2012/2013 album release, Zwijsen also toured with Maiden uniteD, the all-acoustic Maiden tribute project featuring singer Damian Wilson (Threshold) and guitarist Ruud Jolie (Within Temptation), on most of their European dates in November and December 2012.